PawseySC/docker-resbaz19/_episodes/05-build-intro.md

 ### What is a Dockerfile? ###

-A Dockerfile is a recipe to build a container image with Docker.
-It is basically a collection of the standard shell commands you would use to build your software through prompt; in addition, it contains Docker-specific instructions that handle the build process.
+A Dockerfile is a recipe to build an image.
+It is a collection of the standard shell commands you would use to build your software through prompt; in addition, it contains Docker-specific instructions that handle the build process.
 We will see some examples below.

 ### Let's write a Dockerfile ###

-We will build a very simple container image: a Ubuntu box featuring tools for building software and a text editor.
-Its Dockerfile will contain most of the basic Docker instructions that can also be used to build more complicated images.

-First let us create a directory where we'll store the Dockerfile.
-This directory will be the so called Docker **build context**.
-Docker will include files in this directory in the build process and in the final image.
-As a by-product, this will make the build process longer and the image larger, so that we want to include only those strictly required for the build, even none if possible.
+We'll build up to a more complicated image, but for now we'll start with a basic Ubuntu Linux image and install some compilers and other common linux utilities.

+To begin, `cd` to the `05_build_intro` demo directory:
 ```
-$ mkdir build_dockerfile
-$ cd build_dockerfile
+$ cd <top-level>/demos/05_build_intro
 ```
 {: .bash}

-Now use your favourite text editor to create a file named `Dockerfile` and edit it.
-Here is its contents:
+Now use your favourite text editor to create a file named `Dockerfile` and add the following:

 ```
 FROM ubuntu:18.04

 MAINTAINER Your Name <youremail@yourdomain>

 RUN apt-get update && \
     apt-get install -y \
-        autoconf \
-        automake \
-        g++ \
-        gcc \
-        gfortran \
+        build-essential \
-        make \
+        git \
-        nano \
+        wget \
     && apt-get clean all \
     && rm -rf /var/lib/apt/lists/*

-VOLUME ["/data"]
-WORKDIR /data

 CMD ["/bin/bash"]
 ```